Rangeland Resource Program

 The Rangeland Resource Program has four major areas of emphasis:

-• co-sponsoring the Annual Range Tour, Winter Grazing Seminar, and Montana Youth Range Camp.
+- co-sponsoring the Montana Range Tour, Winter Grazing Seminar, and Montana Youth Range Camp.

 In addition, an ad hoc committee of agency and organization personnel serves in an advisory capacity to the executive committee.

-CD staff work to strengthen local grazing management programs by helping sponsor workshops, tours, and demonstration projects.
-Examples of these activities include the Annual Range Tour, Montana Youth Range Camp, and Winter Grazing Seminar.
-The 2005 Legislature and the executive branch approved the re-establishment for a rangeland resource program specialist.
+Conservation District Bureau staff work to strengthen local grazing management programs by helping sponsor workshops, tours, and demonstration projects.
+Examples of these activities include the Montana Range Tour, Montana Youth Range Camp, and Winter Grazing Seminar.

 A loan program was started in 1979 for the purpose of improving rangelands in Montana.
 To date, 272 applications have been received for loans totaling $5,525,564; 18 loans totaling $313,353 are in repayment status.
 A typical rangeland loan project involves drilling a well and installing underground water lines to supply stock tanks.
 These stock tanks are usually in areas where water is insufficient or unsuitable for livestock.
 The projects are sometimes combined with cross fencing and an overall grazing plan to improve the rangeland.
 Over 1 million acres of Montana rangeland have been improved using funds from this program.

 Stacey Barta, 406-444-6619

 - Range Leader of the Year Award

 Agency Krist Walstad/NRCS - Joliet, Montana